-But what is blockchain?
-Many people confuse blockchain with bitcoin or digital cryptocurrency.
-This is not accurate, as cyptocurrency is the best-known deployment of the technology.
-In fact, blockchain is so much more.
+Many people confuse Blockchain with bitcoin or digital cryptocurrency.
+This is not accurate, as cryptocurrency is the best-known deployment of the technology.
+In fact, Blockchain is so much more.

 It is defined by Don and Alex Tapscott, authors of Blockchain Revolution (2016) as follows: